larevolucia/chaptr/README.md

 ***NextChaptr** includes a comprehensive suite of automated tests to ensure reliability and maintainability across core features.
 Tests are written using **Django’s TestCase** framework with mocking for external dependenciess, such as Google Books API.

+Detais testings documentation can be found at [tests.md](documentation/tests.md)

 ### Coverage

 * **Authentication Tests (Allauth)**